Coarse Personalization: Surplus analysis

-From Figure \ref{fig:Welfare-decomposition-bootstrap} and Table \ref{tab:Welfare-decomposition-treatments}, we observe that there is a non-monotonic relationship of consumer surplus to the number of unique treatments available.
-The lines in Figure \ref{fig:Welfare-decomposition-bootstrap} represent the bootstrap means and the bands represent one bootstrap standard deviation for the change in welfare surplus from that of the fully granular benchmark.
-The consumer surplus is highest when there is one unique treatment ($L=1$) and decreases as the firm can use more treatments.
-Further, the consumer surplus drops significantly after four unique treatments and then drops sizably again after eight unique treatments.
-The non-monotonic changes in consumer surplus arise from the trade-off between the firm assigning treatments to individuals that are different from their individual optimal treatment level and that the firm chooses the assignment of individuals so the individual often cannot benefit too much from the assignment at the expense of the firm.
+However, consumer surplus is highest when there is one unique treatment ($L=1$) and decreases as the firm can use more treatments.
+Consumer surplus drops significantly after four segments and then drops significantly again after eight segments.
+The nonmonotonic shifts in consumer surplus arise because the firm optimizes its segments without explicitly considering consumer surplus.
+Given the firm's control over these assignments, consumers typically cannot gain substantially at the firm's expense.

-Table \ref{tab:Welfare-decomposition-individuals} provides the surplus decomposition of the change total surplus into the change in producer surplus and consumer surplus for when the firm issues ten unique treatments ($L=10$).
+Online Appendix Table \ref{tab:Welfare-decomposition-individuals} demonstrates the surplus decomposition of the change in total surplus into the change in producer surplus and consumer surplus in ten segments ($L=10$) setting.
 Each row in the table represents the respective unique treatment in Table \ref{tab:Treatment-assignments-10}.
-We see that compared to the fully granular personalization benchmark, producer surplus is always reduced under coarse personalization.
-Further, we see that the changes in consumer surplus contributes most to the changes in total surplus from Table \ref{tab:Welfare-decomposition-treatments}.

-From Tables \ref{tab:Treatment-assignments-10} and \ref{tab:Welfare-decomposition-individuals}, we see that most of the customers are assigned to three unique treatments.
-In turn, three unique treatments captures a sizable portion of the expected profit gain from coarse personalization.
-As a result, when the firm is able to assign four unique treatments, it is able assign all the individuals who did not fit the three unique treatments and the firm lost profits on into the fourth treatment.
-Since these are the consumers who are likely benefiting from the constraint in the three unique treatment case, this result explains the significant drop in consumer surplus in Figure \ref{fig:Welfare-decomposition-bootstrap} from going from three to four unique treatments.
+From Tables \ref{tab:Treatment-assignments-10} and \ref{tab:Welfare-decomposition-individuals}, we see that most of the customers are assigned to three unique treatments or segments.
+In turn, the three segments capture a sizable portion of the expected profit gain from coarse personalization.
+As a result, when the firm moves from three to four segments, it can assign individuals previously unprofitable under the three-segment scenario to the new, fourth segment.
+These individuals likely benefited under the three-segment arrangement, which explains the substantial decline in consumer surplus observed in Figure \ref{fig:Welfare-decomposition-bootstrap} upon transitioning from three to four segments.